d8dle/iPhoneMessages/README.md

 It's a free but not (yet) an open source application.
 This repository is used to track issues.
-If you have any issue using the application, or want to request a new feature, feel free to submit it via the "Issues" section of this repository.
+If you have any issue using the application, or want to request a new feature, feel free to submit it <a href="https://github.com/d8dle/iPhoneMessages/issues">here</a>.

 I created this application for my own usage.
 I only tested it with iTunes 12 and iPhone 7 with IOS 15.
 Please let me know if you find it not working with other versions of iTunes or IOS.